 To get a sense of what attending one of our conferences is like, take a look at the short film we had made of our 2017 Conference in Birmingham

-Call for Papers Homes, Food and Farms 3-4 September Venue – Denman College, New Rd, Marcham, Abingdon OX13 6NW.
+Call for Papers Homes, Food and Farms NEW DATE 15-16 January 2021 Venue – Denman College, New Rd, Marcham, Abingdon OX13 6NW.
 The conference seeks to take a critical look at the history of homes, families and how the experiences, understandings and interpretations of domestic life have shifted over time.
-It will also encourage participants to interrogate the roles […]
+It will also encourage participants to […]

 Download the conference abstract for Conference 2020 – Submission of Abstract Template

-Women’s History Network Annual Conference Homes, Food and Farms 3-4 September 2020 Second Call for Papers Venue – Denman College, New Rd, Marcham, Abingdon OX13 6NW.
+Women’s History Network Annual Conference Homes, Food and Farms *NEW DATE 15-16 January 2021* Venue – Denman College, New Rd, Marcham, Abingdon OX13 6NW.
 In recent years Women’s History has made a significant contribution to debates and explorations of histories of homes, families and domestic life.
-Women’s multiple and varied roles in the […]
+Women’s multiple and varied roles in the production, preparation […]

 Women’s History Network Annual Conference LSE Library 6-7 September 2019 In acknowledgement of the centenary of the Sex Disqualification (Removal) Act (SD(R)A), the Women’s History Network (WHN) held a two-day conference at the London School of Economics Library on Friday 6 – Saturday 7 September 2019 entitled ‘Professional Women: the public, the private, and the […]